HBO launches its first ever digital pride campaign, Human By Orientation

 In its release, HBO noted, “Pride was, and is, a protest, originally led by black and brown trans women, fighting for all LGBTQIA+ people.
 It’s due to the activism of this oft overlooked community that Pride is the celebration we know today.
 Pride brings together the full spectrum of the queer family and it’s important—now more than ever—to stand in solidarity with those in need of support.”

-Human by Orientation’s launch comes just on the heels of the Supreme Court’s ruling that workers can’t be fired for being LGBTQIA+.
+Human By Orientation’s launch comes just on the heels of the Supreme Court’s ruling that workers can’t be fired for being LGBTQIA+.